A Symbol of Japanese Culture

 The kimono we developed features a separate top and bottom design, preserving the traditional beauty of antique kimonos while incorporating a new design that suits contemporary lifestyles.

-Recrafted from Antique Kimonos
+Remade from Antique Kimonos

-Versatile Styling Options
+Versatile Styling

 One of a Kind Design